joshis1/shreyas_joshi/_posts/Design_Patterns/2018-06-05-Chain_Of_Responsibility_Pattern.markdown

 STB system.
 We can always extend it.

-2. XMPP Stanza – This is the base class – head node for the chain of responsibility principle i.e. Singly linked list.
-A command/message will always be dispatched first to this Head node of the pipeline.
+2. XMPP Stanza – This is the base class – head node for the chain of responsibility principle i.e. singly linked list.
+A command/message will always be dispatched first to this head node of the pipeline.
 If the message cannot be handled, then it will call it’s next object to handle it.
 This way, the message will be delegated to next object unless the message can be handled.
 This class should have a routine/method to build the singly linked list i.e next pointer.
 A client will dispatch the XMPP commands to this class object only.
 Also, it will register itself with this class.
 Internally, during registration, it will append the new object into its singly linked list.
 Also, this class will have a virtual method to handle the message.
 This class will just delegate the message to its next object .